anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

     *  -  Parameter
        -  Description
        -  Example
+    *  -  Actions type
+       -  The type of action on changing permissions: Grant, Remove, RemoveAll, RestoreInheritance.
+You should pick 'RemoveAll' for this case.
+       -  RemoveAll
+    *  -  Target
+       -  The target of action: Site, List, Item.
+You should pick 'Site' for this case.
+       -  Site
     *  -  SharePoint Site Url
-       -  The URL of the current SharePoint site.
-This property defines context of the workflow action.
-All actions performed by workflow action will be executed on specified SharePoint site.
-If this property is blank it will use current SharePoint site by default.
+       -  This property defines the context of the action.
+The action will be executed on specified SharePoint site.
        -  :code:`https://contoso.sharepoint.com/sites/subSite`

 .. rubric:: Example